 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 has been modified multiple times since its initial release.
 This ASU outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 ASU 2014-09, as amended, becomes effective for annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted and the standard permits the use of either the retrospective or cumulative effect transition method.
 The Company has an internal project team that has evaluated the impact this standard has on its financial statements, accounting systems and related disclosures.
 The most significant changes to the Company's revenue recognition accounting policies are related to the following: 1) the allocation and timing of revenue recognized between service revenue and subscriber equipment sales, 2) the acceleration of service revenue recognized for breakage during certain customer's prepaid contracts, and 3) the deferment of certain contract acquisition costs and the recognition of these costs over the expected life of a customer's contract.
-The Company adopted this standard when it became effective on January 1, 2018 using the cumulative effect method of adoption.
 The Company has determined that this standard will not have a material impact on its financial position or results of operations.